-It’s important for both you and your family members to understand that these changes are not your fault, they are a side effect of your traumatic brain injury.
+It’s crucial for both you and your family members to understand that these changes are not your fault; they are a side effect of your traumatic brain injury.

-These changes are difficult to treat, and some may even be permanent, but medication and psychotherapy can lessen their impact.
+These changes are tough to treat, and some may even be permanent, but medication and psychotherapy can lessen their impact.

 10. Social Communication Problems

-After a brain injury, patients might have difficulty interpreting abstract language such as metaphors.
-They also have trouble understanding humor and non-verbal cues.
+After a brain injury, you might have a hard time communicating with others.
+You can also have trouble understanding humor and non-verbal cues.

 Psychiatric disorders, including psychotic breaks, are another possible, though rare, long-term side effect of TBI.

-Most episodes occur within the first five years after injury, though some have been known to occur after 20 years.
+Most episodes occur within the first five years after injury, though some have occurred after 20 years.

-Some of the psychiatric disorders that can occur after a brain injury are:
+Some psychiatric disorders that can occur after a brain injury are: